We've all been there-looking in the fridge and realizing we need some veggie love in our lives.

 Let's make roasting these veggies the highlight of our meals!
 Who's in?

-Ingredients for Air Fryer Roasted Broccoli and Cauliflower
+Key Ingredients for Roasted Broccoli and Cauliflower

 Here's what you'll need to create this veggie masterpiece: